-The cardiology In-Patient Service is a 34 bed monitored unit comprising the 4 east unit and part of the 4 Central Unit.
-This includes all patients referred for cardiac catheterization, for valvular and coronary heart disease and congestive heart failure, as well as arrhythmia management.
-The In-Patient Service is also responsible for servicing in the role of a consultant in the chest pain unit in the emergency room.
+The cardiology In-Patient Service is a monitored unit comprising primarily the 4 East and 4 Central Units.
+This includes all patients referred for cardiac catheterization, for valvular and coronary heart disease and congestive heart failure, as well as for arrhythmia management.
 The fellow on this service learns how to integrate invasive and noninvasive data for decision-making, and leads the house staff in a daily review of the literature.

 Cardiac Catheterization Categories

 Nearly 4,200 procedures are performed in three laboratories on a yearly basis.
 These include diagnostic and interventional procedures - right and left heart catheterization, left ventricular and coronary cineangiography, percutaneous transluminal coronary angioplasty, atherectomy, myocardial biopsy, and balloon valvuloplasty.
 In the first year, fellows are introduced to the Catheterization Laboratory during a three-month rotation in which they are closely supervised in the performance of right and left heart catheterization, recording and analysis of hemodynamic and ventriculographic data and interpretation of angiographic studies.
 In the second and third years, more catheterization experience, particularly in the left heart cath techniques, is available with adequate time for pursuit of individual research projects.
 Training in coronary angioplasty, stent placement, rotoblator operation and intravascular ultrasound will involve an entire 12 months of further commitment to the laboratory which also includes research training.